shrnkm/thethirdone/README.md

 Calculating MI for discrete valued variables is somewhat easy, the problem arises when we try to calculate MI, or in fact the entropy itself, for variables with real, continuous values.
-For working under this condition, we use one other version of the the summation turns to integral and we need to work with probability density function.
+For working under this condition, we use the other version of MI formula which is a specific form of the more general form of Kullback-Leibler divergence and works on Probability Density Function (PDF) of joint probabilities:

 ![](https://user-images.githubusercontent.com/27868570/52519670-42752700-2c5f-11e9-97f6-7630757d8bff.png)
 </br>
 </br>
 </br>

-Here the problem of estimating MI becomes the problem of 'quantization,' and the method we want to use for reducing the continuous function of probability density to a finite set of points.
+However, the need for knowing PDF is another problem.
+In practice, we usually have access to a finite set of data spamles, and not the PDF they are representing.
+So before being able to calculate MI, or in essence entropy, we need to approximate the PDF itself.
+In this sense, the problem of estimating MI reduces to the problem of estimating PDF.
+In fact, most of MI estimators start with PDF estimation procedure.
 There are two main groups of MI estimators: parametric and non-parametric estimators.
 Parametric estimators are the ones that assume the probability density could be modelled with one of the most frequent distributions like Gaussian.
-Non-parametric estimators assume nothing.
+Non-parametric estimators assume nothing about the hidden PDF.

-The main approaches for estimating MI, in non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, B-spline, wavelet density, and nonlinear correlation coefficient.
+The main approaches for estimating MI, in a non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, B-spline, wavelet density, and nonlinear correlation coefficient.
 </br>
 </br>
 </br>